Extended phase space thermodynamics of black holes: A study in Einstein's gravity and beyond: Extended phase space thermodynamics in the conformally connected frame: study of (in)equivalence of thermodynamic parameters

 In the earlier section, we have shown that the Einstein's equation takes the form of the first law of black hole thermodynamics in the extended phase space.
 However, the van der Waals type phase transition (with the $P-V$ criticality) is also observed in Brans-Dicke theory, $f(R)$ theory \textit{etc.} which has been mentioned earlier.
 These theories can be described in either Jordan frame or in Einstein frame, which are conformally connected to each other.
 The physical equivalence of two conformal frames is a longstanding debate in literature \cite{Faraoni:1999hp, ALAL,Faraoni:1998qx, Faraoni:2010yi, Faraoni:2006fx, Saltas:2010ga, Capozziello:2010sc, Padilla:2012ze, Koga:1998un, Jacobson:1993pf, Kang:1996rj, Deser:2006gt, Dehghani:2006xt, Sheykhi:2009vc,Steinwachs:2011zs, Kamenshchik:2014waa, Banerjee:2016lco, Pandey:2016unk, Ruf:2017xon,Karam:2017zno,Bahamonde:2017kbs,Karam:2018squ,Bhattacharya:2017pqc,Bhattacharya:2018xlq,Bhattacharya:2020wdl,Bhattacharya:2020jgk,Dey:2021rke}.
 However, in our earlier work \cite{Koga:1998un,Bhattacharya:2017pqc,Bhattacharya:2018xlq,Dey:2021rke,Bhattacharya:2020jgk}, we have shown that the thermodynamic parameters, like entropy, temperature, internal energy (which is given by the mass of the black hole), angular momentum etc. are conformally invariant.
 But, the earlier analysis has been performed in the non-extended phase space.
-On the contrary, in the extended phase space, we have another two thermodynamic quantities: pressure ($P$) and volume ($V$).
-Earlier, these two parameters has not been defined in a covariant way and has not been investigated whether these are conformally equivalent.
+On the contrary, in the extended phase space, we have another two thermodynamic quantities: pressure ($P$) and volume ($V$)\footnote{Some recent works in the context of identification of $P$, $V$ and in the context of $P-V$ criticality can be found in \cite{Hendi:2017fxp,Hendi:2015hoa,Hendi:2015soe,Jafarzade:2017kin,EslamPanah:2019szt,Azreg-Ainou:2014lua,Azreg-Ainou:2014twa}.}.
+Earlier, these two parameters has not been defined in a covariant way for ST gravity and has not been investigated whether these are conformally equivalent (in \cite{Hyun:2017nkb}, the first law and the definition of $P$ and $V$ has been done in a covariant manner using the ADT formalism, but it is not obvious whether the same formalism will work in the present case).
 The conformal equivalence of other thermodynamic quantities in non-extended phase space do not guarantee the equivalence of $P$ and $V$ in the two conformally connected frames.
 Moreover, the thermodynamics in extended phase space is quite different compared to the non-extended one.
 The mass of black holes plays the role of internal energy in the non-extended phase space, whereas the same plays the role of enthalpy in the extended case.
 Therefore, in this section, we make a detail analysis for that.
 For simplicity, in the beginning, we take Einstein's gravity (GR) and later we compare it with a frame, which is conformally connected to GR.
 This is done because, the expressions of thermodynamic parameters in GR is already known and well-accepted.
 Therefore, we can straightforwardly compare the parameters of GR with the defined thermodynamic parameters in the conformal frame.
 In the following section, we shall generalize this result for the scalar-tensor theory in its two frame (\textit{i.e.} Jordan and the Einstein frame).
 The method, that we have adopted here, is the Noether charge formalism provided by Iyer and Wald \cite{Wald:1993nt,Iyer:1994ys}, which provides a powerful way to derive the first law and to define thermodynamic parameters in a covariant way.
 We do not incorporate the (energy-momentum) source term for simplicity.
 However, one can always incorporate source, which will contribute to the hairs of the black hole.

 The Einstein-Hilbert action with the cosmological constant is given as